-SEO for Food Blogs: An overview of the SEO tools & resources that I am currently using, as a new-ish food blogger, based on recommendations by SEO experts and professionals.
+SEO for Food Blogs: An overview of the SEO tools, courses, & resources that I am currently using, as a new-ish food blogger, based on recommendations by SEO experts and professionals.
 Some of my favorites include Thirsty Affiliates Pro, RankIQ, Cooking with Keywords, and more.

 Note: this post contains affiliate links for which I get paid a small fee, at no expense to you, if you sign up

 After receiving some requests, I now do coaching for bloggers as well.
 Will eventually put up a Blog Coaching page, but for now, if you're keen, you can email me at greedygirlgourmet (at) gmail (dot) com

 - Thirsty Affiliates Review 2024: How it Increased my Affiliate Income

 - 11 Tips: How to Write a Recipe Round-up

 - Pinterest Strategies Course Review: Jumpstart Your Pinterest

 - Best Indoor Gardening Kits for Edibles 2024